Flight delays, cancelations as winter storm hits NY, NJ

-NEW YORK — After thousands of flights nationwide were delayed or canceled Sunday due to winter weather, delays and cancelations continue, especially in New York and New Jersey, as a winter storm moves into the tri-state area.
+NEW YORK — After thousands of flights nationwide were delayed or canceled Sunday due to winter weather, delays and cancelations continue, especially in New York and New Jersey, as a winter storm moves into the tri-state area .

 Flight-tracking site FlightAware says there have already been at least 223 flight delays and 474 cancelations nationwide by early Monday morning.